I Want a Smart Thermostat but Don't Have a C Wire - What Are My Options?

-When you’re seeking approaches to decrease energy expenses, upgrading to a smart thermostat is a wise move.
-These devices pick up on your favorite temperatures and routine and then make an energy-efficient schedule that matches.
-What’s even better is that you can adjust and monitor your settings from just about anywhere with your phone, whether you’re relaxing in bed or out and about.
-(You might even be eligible for a free smart thermostat depending on rebate programs from your utility provider in Moline.)
+When you’re wanting approaches to reduce energy expenses, getting a smart thermostat is a smart decision.
+These devices adjust to your favorite temperatures and routine and then make an energy-efficient schedule to match.
+What’s even better is that you can change and keep an eye on your settings from almost anywhere with your phone, whether you’re relaxing in bed or on the go.
+(You might even be able to get a free smart thermostat depending on rebate programs from your utility company in Moline.)

-Most of the time, adding a smart home thermostat with the assistance of J.L.
-Brady Company LLC is an uncomplicated job if you have a new house.
-But what if your residence is older or doesn’t have the right wiring?
-Can you still have a smart thermostat without C wire?
-We’ll help you demystify the process so you can pick the correct thermostat and get energy savings for many years.
+In many instances, adding a smart home thermostat with the assistance of J.L.
+Brady Company LLC is a simple process if you have a more modern house.
+But what if your house is older or doesn’t have the proper wiring?
+Can you still add a smart thermostat without C wire?
+We’ll help you figure out the process so you can choose the recommended thermostat and enjoy energy savings for a long time.

 What Is a C Wire and What Does It Do on a Thermostat?

-The majority of programmable thermostats run on batteries.
-When you’re upgrading to a smart thermostat, you’ll learn that many require a C wire, or common wire, for power.
-If you don’t use this wire, your new thermostat could cause your heating and cooling system to malfunction.
+Many programmable thermostats use batteries.
+When you’re making the move to a smart thermostat, you’ll learn that many require a C wire, or common wire, for power.
+If you don’t have this wire, your new thermostat may cause your heating and cooling system to have malfunctions.

 1. Switch off power to the thermostat at the breaker.